 6. HUGS AND KISSES

 My favorite part of the bedtime routine is giving hugs and kisses.
 If I haven’t been able to say “I love you” or hug my kids during the day, I can let them know at bedtime before they go to sleep how much they are loved.

-My husband and I will say good night to Aubrey and give her a hug and kiss.
-We also will make sure she has her stuffed bear that she loves to sleep with and is covered up nice and warm.
+My husband and I will say goodnight to Aubrey and give her a hug and kiss.
+We also will make sure she has the stuffed bear that she loves to sleep with and is covered up nice and warm.

 Many children sleep with some type of light on because a dark room can be a very scary place for children especially if they sleep alone.

 Aubrey sleeps with two night lights in her room.
 She has a standard night light that plugs into the outlet close to her bed and she also has one that was my husband’s when he was a little boy.
 It has a light in the middle with a shade type thing over it and it spins.
 The shade has cars on it also so when it spins the light shines through causing cars to light up her walls.
 After her night lights are on we always say, “Goodnight, Sweet Dreams, Sleep Good, I Love You, Goodnight.”
 Every night without fail.

 This is usually the time where I take the baby to his room to nurse him.
 We sit in the recliner and I rock him while nursing.
 At this time my husband turns the light off and turns my son’s projector and sound machine on and kisses him goodnight.
 Let just quickly say that my son’s sound machine has saved our lives.
 With it on he is not woken up by every little noise anymore and he sleeps longer.

 Owen generally won’t nurse to sleep anymore so when he’s done I just rock him for a few minutes, then kiss him and lay him down in his crib.